sherlg/agroclim/README.md

 **Climatic Indices for Agriculture**

 **agroclim** is an R package for computing a wide range of agroclimatic indices from daily climate data.
 These indices are useful for applications in agronomy, phenology, and climate impact research.

+Inspired by the need to support agroclimatic research with flexible and reproducible tools.

 ## Installation